 In summer 2018, as my short visit to Bangkok (Thailand) began, I found my sight-seeing plans severely curtailed owing to study obligations and ongoing design assignments I had to carry 😦 My movement got confined to some coffee shops and malls around Wireless and Rama I roads, except on the last day when some sight-seeing could be managed.
 The limited free time was mostly spent walking and taking pictures intermittently.
-Am pleased to share a visual account of the trip.
+And yet, the experience was rich and interesting; am pleased to share a visual account of the trip.

 The first afternoon in the city was fruitfully spent at the Bangkok Art and Culture Centre (BACC) to see the Bangkok Street Photography Festival 2018.
 It was an apt introduction to Thailand and a lovely experience including browsing through books, art and handicraft stores.

-On subsequent days, several walks on the well-designed and clean skywalks on Rama I road connecting nearby malls and buildings to pavements and BTS Skytrain stations were enjoyed.
+On subsequent days, enjoyed several walks on the well-designed and clean skywalks on Rama I road connecting nearby malls and buildings to pavements and BTS Skytrain stations.

 From the skywalks, one tends to notice the many skyscrapers with glass facades on both sides, some of the views border on abstraction as one or more buildings render on the reflective surface of another; at some places their merging geometry is fascinating.
 Here are some examples: